oozut/cenv_tool/docs/usage.rst

         - package >=0.1

     The same is required for the ``extra:dev_requirements``-section.
+    If the section ``requirements:run_constrained`` is defined, too, these dependency information is extracted for dependency collection, too.
     Not defining a version will not create or update a conda-environment, because this is not the purpose of the conda-usage.
     The validity of the ``meta.yaml`` is checked in ``cenv`` using the